zvxzdx/runeforge-wiki-ru/status.md

 # Runeforge Status
 ## Critical
 > At the moment, Runeforge can't add more Creators to their website due to immense limitations from their provider.
-If you want to post new mods please refer to "Goat" or the "recovery team"  on our [discord](https://discord.com/invite/runeforge)!
+If you want to post new mods please refer to "Goat" (Head of Moderators) or the "recovery team"  on our [discord](https://discord.com/invite/runeforge)!
 {.is-danger}